gnosischain/documentation/docs/node/guide/validator/_partials/clients/_install_validator_lodestar.md

 <TabItem value="win">

 :::info
-Lighthouse only runs on Linux.
+Lodestar only runs on Linux.
 To run it on Windows, [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install), and follow the instructions on the WSL terminal.
 :::

 </TabItem>